 OC has the same tuition for international students as for those from out of state.

-International students at Olympic College can expect to pay around $4,116 per year, before any scholarships or financial aid.
+International students at Olympic College usually pay around $19,786 per year, before any scholarships, grants or other financial aid.

 Tuition and fees may vary depending on program, course level, location, and more.